 This is Tom Oerman's company.
 Tom was one of the first professional balloonists - it seems that wherever anything happened in ballooning from the early '70s on, Tom was involved.
 Now he's been kind enough to share a wealth of information with The Early Years of Sport Ballooning, which I'm endeavoring to share with all of you.
 I can say without hesitation that if Tom's involved in a ballooning operation, it'll be a class act.
 If you're looking for a balloon ride anywhere near Whitehouse Station, N.J., you will not do better than American Balloon.

 I met George in a store near my house, and it turns out he's as big a ballooning history buff as I am.
-I'm not including his as a "history" site, because it's much more of a "general ballooning" site, but what a site it is!
-George has one of the most impressive collections of links on the Web, and the encyclopedic knowledge to go with it.
+George has long had one of the most impressive collections of links on the Web, and the encyclopedic knowledge to go with it.
 It's easy to spend hours here before coming up for air.

 A new project by Jon Radowski, pilot, repair station owner, balloon builder, graphic designer and friend of this site (and more!).
 Jon is creating a video production to capture some of the unique beauty of the world of ballooning, and the early results are pretty exciting.
 Jon's got other plans as well, so check back often as this and his other ballooning-related projects unfold.

 Above & Beyond Ballooning, Pennsylvania & New Jersey